suneetnangia/kedge/README.md

 #### **On K8s:**

-[TODO: Update deployment manifest to use custom AppArmor and SecComp profiles]
+[TODO: Update deployment manifest to use custom AppArmor and SecComp profiles, the way they are configured is being changes in K8s.]

 Note: In this deployment, a prior familiarity with K8s is needed.
 Also, we use [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) for storing IoT Edge device configuration but you may want to use [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to make it more secure.